tonethar/IGME-330-Master/notes/4-adding-controls.md

 - Here we will interactivity to our screen saver:
   - Play/Pause buttons
   - The ability to click on the screen to "spray paint" on the canvas
-  - A checkbox to turn this capability on and off
+  - A checkbox to turn rectangle creation on and off

 <hr>